syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## EM - Emphasize element

 The EM element is responsible for emphasizing a specific text, usually in italics.
-The HTML code uses the &lt;em&gt; tag to specify this element.
+The HTML code uses the <em> tag to specify this element.
 The EMElementImpl class specifies the properties and methods to be used while coding this element.

 ## FONT Element

 The FONT element is used for changing the font face, size and color of the specified text.
-The &lt;font&gt; tag is used to specify the FONT element in the HTML code.
+The <font> tag is used to specify the FONT element in the HTML code.
 The FONTElementImpl class determines the properties and methods used by this element.

 ## FORM Element